 Another name for Tribulus is “puncture vine” a reference to the little spikes of the plant that have been rumored to pop the tires of bicycles that run over it.

-Rumor also has it that in olden days, warriors would spread Tribulus out on the field of battle so that it would get stuck in the hooves of the horses, slowing their enemies attack (think road spikes!).
+Rumor also has it that in olden days, warriors would spread Tribulus out on the field of battle so that it would get stuck in the hooves of the horses, slowing their enemy's attack (think road spikes!).

 How Does Tribulus Work?

-The plant that is said to increase a hormone called luteinizing hormone (LH).
+The plant is said to increase a hormone called luteinizing hormone (LH).
 The LH hormone signals the testes to make testosterone.
 So, the idea is Tribulus stimulates LH, which in turn ramps up testosterone production.

 Tip: it's been my experience that whenever a company makes the claim that its supplement can raise luteinzing hormone, it's a tip off that it contains tribulus terrestris.

 Sounds simple enough so, does Tribulus really raise luteinizing hormone?